-In October-December 2017, we taught 2 violin students a child and an adult in Caboolture and Bellemere.
+In October-December 2017, we taught 2 violin students a child and an adult in Caboolture and Bellmere.

 Dwight has a great love for music and his enthusiasm helps him to match the difficulty of teaching the violin with good results despite students being older than school age and taking longer to pick up skills.

-Contact him to arrange an audition and for him to give advice on how best to learn the violin.
+Contact him to arrange a face to face or online audition via Skype, Zoom or Facebook Messenger and Webcam or smart phone and for him to give advice on how best to learn the violin.

-Currently he limits his teaching to adults over 18 years of age except where he is authorised to teach disabled people under authority of holder of Yellow Card.
+Currently he teaches children (Blue Card) and adults and where he is authorised to teach disabled people under authority of holder of Yellow Card.

-Dwight is also an accomplished pianist and teaches piano to students in their homes.
+Dwight is also an accomplished pianist and teaches piano to child and adult students face to face or online via Skype and Webcam.
 He will help pick music and instrument for student.

 In December 2015 in Ningi QLD, he had 1 child piano student briefly.

-In October-December 2017 in Bellemere QLD, we had 1 teenager piano student who finished Progressive Piano book.
+In October-December 2017 in Bellmere QLD, we had 1 teenager piano student who finished Progressive Piano book.